cloudmesh-community/book/chapters/msg/graphql.md

 )
 ```

-And at the end of `settings.py` add following line
+At the end of `settings.py` add following line

 ```python
 GRAPHENE = {